ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-alt-containers.md

 If you solved the puzzle using a `Vec` buffer you can try solving it without the buffer as a stretch goal.
 You may find the [slice methods][slice] that let you mutate a `Packet`'s data useful, but remember that the first six bytes of your `Packet` will be the random device address - you can't decrypt those!
 A solution that does not use a `heapless:Vec` buffer can be found in the `src/bin/radio-puzzle-solution-2.rs` file.

+## Using `heapless::FnvIndexMap`

+The `heapless::LinearMap` performs lookup via linear search, which can be slow for a large number of keys.
+The [FNV Index Map][fnv-map] can be used as a drop-in replacement which performs hashing and thus has a fast lookup similar to the containers provided by the standard library.

 ## Using `liballoc::BTreeMap`

 If you solved the puzzle using a `heapless::Vec` buffer and a `heapless::LinearMap` and you still need something else to try, you could look at the [`Vec`][vec] and [`BTreeMap`][btreemap] types contained within `liballoc`.
 This will require you to set up a global memory allocator, like [`embedded-alloc`][embedded-alloc].